gmjjatin/HELLO-WORLD-/README.md

-# HELLO-WORLD-
+# HELLO-WORLD
-Its a code for checking if a number entered is armstrong or not
+Its a repository of java codes for some cool stuff.
+Like :
+1.Simple Encoder and Decoder :encoding and decoding a string in a specific way 2.Simple stopwatch